The world is too much

 - from “The World Is Too Much with Us” by William Wordsworth

 The most recent dinner table trigger happened this summer over ice cream cake.
-A story about two family dogs and a sexually transmitted infection (STI) was told by someone who innocently thought it was hilarious: a small, male dog had humped the leg of a large, female dog and ended up with a so-called STI.
+A story about two family dogs and a sexually transmitted infection (STI) was told by someone who innocently3 thought it was hilarious: a small, male dog had humped the leg of a large, female dog and ended up with a so-called STI.

 That’s not funny, I said.

 It’s not funny, I maintained.
+None of this is Jolene’s fault.

-You don’t get it.
+You don’t get it, he said.

-No, YOU don’t get it.
-(I spoke emphatically to communicate that I was defending the female dog with all of my might.)
 Jolene did not GIVE anything.
 Jolene’s leg was humped by Little Finger … any irritation to his penis is on him.

 My leg was humped on a crowded bus in Rome and if that man had any irritation to his penis afterward, he did that to himself.
 I did not give him anything.
 He took.